 Skullcap helps relieve stress and anxiety by acting as a nerve tonic.
 It is effective in calming the nervousness and agitation of a child, which helps to calm nervousness to sleep and insomnia.

 LTO3 can help increase mental acuity and improve learning abilities and concentration.
 LTO3 can promote brain function, help to decrease feelings of stress and anxiety, it can provide great relaxation without drowsiness, and help to provide comfort for people with attention deficit and hyperactivity.

 In less than 40 minutes, you will feel more alert, and notice an improvement in your mental and emotional state, for a period of 8 to 12 hours.

 Taken at night, LTO3 is perfect for people with sleep disorders.
 Without taste, LTO3 can be opened and poured in fruit juice or in breakfast cereals, in food generally from 3 years old.
 LTO3 can be the passport to relax in a more alert, more concentrated and less stressed world.

 LTO3 and sugar.

 So yes, we come back to it.
 LTO3 should be taken fasting to allow better absorption by the small intestine.
 The more LTO3 is taken away from the meal, including breakfast, the better it is.
-In addition, and there we are certain, the intake of sugar, such as dairy products or acidic juices, affect the results of LTO3.
+In addition, and there we are certain, the intake of sugar, such as dairy products or acidic juices, affects the results of LTO3.
 We understand the distress of many parents who are then wondering what to feed their child at breakfast.
-While we know the health problems caused by sugar, it’s time to completely rethink breakfast and move towards something more profitable for the child: protein: ham, turkey, eggs, a little wholegrain bread and vitamins: Fresh fruits, even some vegetables.
+While we know the health problems caused by sugar, it’s time to completely rethink breakfast and move towards something more profitable for the child: protein: ham, turkey, eggs, a little whole grain bread and vitamins: Fresh fruits, even some vegetables.